MadBomber/htm/README.md

   working_memory_size: 128_000  # tokens
 )

-# Add memories - embeddings and tags generated asynchronously
+# Remember information - embeddings and tags generated asynchronously
-node_id = htm.add_message(
+node_id = htm.remember(
   "We decided to use PostgreSQL for HTM storage",
-  speaker: "architect",
-  importance: 9.0,
-  tags: ["type:decision", "database", "architecture"]  # Manual tags + auto-extracted tags )
+  source: "architect"
+)

 # Recall from the past (uses semantic search with embeddings)